Aquilegia barbaricina

 Aquilegia barbaricina, common name Barbaricina columbine, is a perennial species of flowering plant in the family Ranunculaceae.
 It is endemic to Italy, occurring only on the island of Sardinia.

 Description

 Aquilegia barbaricina grows on a single stem to a height of 30–60 cm.
 The stem is covered with fine hairs, branching into 3–5 nearly leafless flower stalks.
 The leaf stalks divide 1–3 times and bear three leaves or further stalks.
 Leaflets are three-lobed and have rounded teeth on their outer edge.
 The plant has 5–8 white, drooping flowers measuring 25–30 mm in diameter, with upright, slightly curved spurs.

 Distribution

-Aquilegia barbaricina is endemic to east-central Sardinia and grows in alder scrub along water courses at 1300-1400 m in altitude.
+Aquilegia barbaricina is endemic to east-central Sardinia and grows in alder scrub along water courses at 1300-1400 m in elevation.
 Its natural habitats are Mediterranean shrubby vegetation and shrub-dominated wetlands.
 It is now thought to survive only in a few places in a deep, wooded wetland valley on Monte Spada.